 Applicants to graduate programs in the Thornton School of Music must submit the music supplementary application in addition to fulfilling all USC graduate admission requirements.
 Applicants to all doctoral programs, the M.A. in Music History and Literature and the M.A. in Early Music must also submit scores from the general test of the Graduate Record Examinations (GRE).
-Any applicant whose native language is not English must also submit scores from the Test of English as a Foreign Language (TOEFL).
-GRE test scores that are more than five years old, and TOEFL scores that are more than two years old, at the time of application, will not be accepted.
+Any applicant whose native language is not English must also submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+GRE test scores that are more than five years old, and TOEFL or IELTS scores that are more than two years old, at the time of application, will not be accepted.